Veteran AP reporter, editor Robert Barr dies at age 71

 His elegant writing and careful editing touched virtually every major news story in the British Isles for three decades, while his memorable deskside manner, deep knowledge of movies and music, and love of journalism, trains and his family left an imprint on AP colleagues.

 “He was a lanky, droll, dry-witted part of a wonderful team in London and earlier as news editor at AP’s New York headquarters,” AP Standards editor John Daniszewski said.
 “His true affection for his adopted country shone through in the many stories under his byline about life and culture in Britain.”

-He worked in Honolulu and New York before joining the London bureau in 1988.
-One of his first assignments in Britain was covering the crash of Pan Am Flight 103 in Lockerbie, Scotland.
+Barr joined the London bureau in 1988 from New York.
+One of his first assignments was covering the crash of Pan Am Flight 103 in Lockerbie, Scotland.
 Two years later, he became news editor, earning the respect of colleagues for his precise, yet graceful way with words and effective oversight, said Myron Belkind, who served as London bureau chief from 1980 to 2001.